 In contrast, a 4 week old puppy in my backyard.
 She is being supported under the chin and at the rear so you can really see how they look

-Here is an older puppy and she is on a show lead as she is old enough to hold herself up.
-Off in front of her, there is someone making noise, tossing toys.
-That helps to get the puppy arched over itself.
+Here is an older puppy and he is on a show lead as she is old enough to hold himself up.
+I likely threw a rock to get him over his front

 Make sure to have the camera about level with the table.
 Generally I sit on a lawn chair and the puppies are stacked on the grooming table.
 That is about the right height